garbados/recent_stories/stories/the_tunnels_pt_1.md

 The first turned red.
 "I am the Senior Executive Vice President of CAP-23's mining operations!
 I paid for this wretched city."

 The second stood and said, "You did?
 With what?
 CAP-23's money?
-CAP-23's machines?" they shrug.
+CAP-23's machines?" they shrugged.
 "Your money buys us time, but not a future."

 A ten-legged insect scuttled past them.
 Its alloy chassis gleamed in the murk.